Know your workers’ compensation rights and responsibilities after a workplace injury or occupational illness

 If you are unable to work, make sure the insurer knows that, too.

-7. Make sure the insurer is informed
+7. Inform the insurer

 Make sure the insurer is aware of your injury.
 Most employers have workers’ compensation insurance with another company that will handle the claim.
 The insurer cannot help you unless it knows about your injury.